 I. The Casual method:

 This method is the most common of all the three.
 Here, you place the guitar over your right leg and then pull the guitar close to your body.
-Then your right hand should support it in such a manner, not to slip downward and also to hold it close to you.
+Then your right hand should support it in such a manner, so as not to slip downward and also to hold it close to you.

 II.
 The Classical method:

-One beneficial thing a keen eye will quickly notice is that the acoustic tend to stick out farther to the left using this method than it did when using the casual method.
-This allows the player of the guitar, a much better access to the entire frets.
+One beneficial thing a keen eye will quickly notice is that the acoustic tends to stick out farther to the left using this method than it did when using the casual method.
+This allows the player of the guitar, much better access to the entire frets.
 Because of this, the method best suits those situations calling for playing more difficult things appearing higher up on the guitar’s neck.